demonza/Koan-Research-Valuations/README.md

 # Gama Research — DCF Workstation

-> *Rotas longas, retornos compostos.*
-> Named for Vasco da Gama, born in Sines: voyages measured in years, not days — provisioned carefully, navigated patiently, and judged only at the destination.
-The way capital should compound.

 Three-stage DCF · reverse DCF · Monte Carlo · scenario weighting · **live quotes** · **Supabase-persisted state**.

 Same engine and interface as the static v2, now served by a small Express app that does the two things a static file can't: